Yakisugi Finish Options

 Vibrant, Reliable Color

-Our alkyd oil wood stain is a semi-solid, permeable coating that protects the wood while allowing some of the natural texture to show through.
-You can choose between one or two coat options to determine the level of pigmentation and achieve your preferred finish color.
+If you’re looking for an opaque yakisugi “shou sugi ban” color stain, our alkyd oil finish offers a semi-solid, permeable coating that protects the wood while allowing some of the natural texture to show through.

-The water-based alkyd oil stain is highly durable and resistant to moisture and UV rays.
-Unlike more transparent stains, it is designed to maintain consistent color over time rather than weathering naturally.
-The oil permeates deep into the wood grains for reliable, long-lasting pigmentation that resists fading when compared to oil-based finishes.
+Our water-based alkyd oil stains are highly durable—resistant to both moisture and UV rays.
+Unlike more transparent finish options that showcase the beauty of a changing patina, alkyd oil stains are designed to maintain more consistent color over time.
+The oil permeates deep into the wood grains for reliable, long-lasting pigmentation that resists fading.

-If you prefer the look of a vibrant, uniform wood finish that retains its color despite weathering, our alkyd oil stain is an excellent choice.
-The pigmented formula enriches the natural wood tones and provides reliable protection against moisture damage and UV fading.
+If you prefer the look of a vibrant, uniform wood finish that retains its color despite natural weathering, our alkyd oil stain is an excellent choice.
+The pigmented formula enriches the natural wood tones and provides reliable protection.
 It allows for customizable color intensities to suit your design vision.

 Considerations

-- Use a minimum amount of touchup oil and immediately wipe off residue to prevent glossy spots.
+- For touchups, use a minimal amount of oil and immediately wipe off residue to prevent glossy spots

 Acrylic